hemisemidemipresent/btd6-modding-tutorial/README.md

 Click the "select" button.

-3. go to the BTD6 directory and click on `BloonsTD6.exe`, then click open:
+3. go to the BTD6 directory and click on `BloonsTD6.exe`, then click open.
+By default the BTD6 directory is located at: `Program Files (x86)\Steam\steamapps\common\BloonsTD6`

+alternatively you can find it by right clicking BTD6 in your library, then go to Properties>Local Files>Browse Local Files.

 <img src="https://cdn.discordapp.com/attachments/699781597515481159/776980387477061662/Screenshot_1315.png"/>